-1. An initial notification of an emergency situation may originate from the public, police, fire or Town agencies, or from Ulster County, and will usually be received at the Ulster County Emergency Communications Center.
+- 1. An initial notification of an emergency situation may originate from the public, police, fire or Town agencies, or from Ulster County, and will usually be received at the Ulster County Emergency Communications Center. - 2.
+Upon receiving initial notification of an emergency impacting the Town, the agency which received the notification will contact the Town Supervisor or Deputy Supervisor.
+If required an emergency will be declared and an appropriate response level determined. - 3.
+This initial notification sets into motion the activation of the Town's emergency response personnel.
+The Ulster County Emergency Communications Center (911 Center) will be contacted to make the appropriate dispatches for fire, EMS, or police agencies. - 4.
+First responders' may or may not require additional response personnel, or may request minimal assistance from other response personnel, such as mutual aid between fire districts. - 5.
+When the incident is beyond the capabilities of the initial responding agency(s), the Incident Commander will notify the Ulster County 911 Center, and update the response level. - 6.
+Each emergency is to be classified into one of three Town Response Levels according to the scope and magnitude of the incident. - a) Response Level 1: Limited emergency situation with some threat to life, health, or property, but confined to limited area, usually within the Town, or involving small population. - b) Response Level 2: Full emergency situation with major threat to life, health, or property involving large population, County and possibly State involvement. - 7.
+Upon notification of an emergency response level, the incident commander, via the Ulster County 911 Center, will request that the Town Supervisor or Deputy Supervisor be notified. - 8.
+Town Emergency response personnel will be activated according to the Response Level classification:

-2. Upon receiving initial notification of an emergency impacting the Town, the agency which received the notification will contact the Town Supervisor or Deputy Supervisor.
-If required an emergency will be declared and an appropriate response level determined.
-3. This initial notification sets into motion the activation of the Town's emergency response personnel.
-The Ulster County Emergency Communications Center (911 Center) will be contacted to make the appropriate dispatches for fire, EMS, or police agencies.
-4. First responders' may or may not require additional response personnel, or may request minimal assistance from other response personnel, such as mutual aid between fire districts.
-5. When the incident is beyond the capabilities of the initial responding agency(s), the Incident Commander will notify the Ulster County 911 Center, and update the response level.
-6. Each emergency is to be classified into one of three Town Response Levels according to the scope and magnitude of the incident. - a) Response Level 1: Controlled emergency situation without serious threat to life, health, or property, which requires no assistance beyond initial first responders. - b) Response Level 2: Limited emergency situation with some threat to life, health, or property, but confined to limited area, usually within the Town, or involving small population. - c) Response Level 3: Full emergency situation with major threat to life, health, or property involving large population, County and possibly State involvement.
-7. Upon notification of an emergency response level, the incident commander, via the Ulster County 911 Center, will request that the Town Supervisor or Deputy Supervisor be notified.
-8. Town Emergency response personnel will be activated according to the Response Level classification: - a) For Response Level 1, only the Town Supervisor or Deputy Supervisor. - b) For Response Level 2, the Town Supervisor is activated, and augmented by select members of the Town response organization as determined by the Town Supervisor or Deputy Supervisor - c) For Response Level 3 classification full EOC staffing is achieved as soon as possible.
+- a) For Response Level 1, the Town Supervisor is activated, and augmented by select members of the Town response organization as determined by the Town Supervisor or Deputy Supervisor - b) For Response Level 2 classification full EOC staffing is achieved as soon as possible.
 Except for first responders to the scene, assignment of Town response personnel to other locations including the emergency scene will be made through the EOC.